a-b-street/docs/book/src/tech/dev/README.md

 1. Downloads all input data needed for a map -- a .osm.pbf file from Geofabrik, at minimum
-2. Uses `osmconvert` to clip the large OSM file into smaller pieces
+2. Uses `osmium` to clip the large OSM file into smaller pieces
 3. Reads in all of the input, producing a `RawMap` file.
 This is an intermediate format that's useful for debugging, using the `map_editor` tool.